The Last Dambuster

 Of all the air raids carried out during World War Two, none are as enduringly famous as the attack by Lancaster Bombers against the dams of Germany’s industrial heartland.
 Commemorated in literature and film throughout the decades, the mission – which was codenamed Operation ‘Chastise’ – has come to epitomise British ingenuity and courage throughout the war.
 On the night of 16-17 May 1943, an audacious raid using purpose-built “bouncing bombs” destroyed the Möhne and Edersee Dams.
 Successful detonation required great technical skill from the pilots: they needed to be dropped from a height of 60 feet, at a ground speed of 232mph, in challenging conditions.
 Once the dams were breached, there was catastrophic flooding of the Ruhr valley and of villages in the Eder valley.
 Despite the fact that the impact on industrial production was limited, the raid gave a significant morale boost to the people of Britain and became enshrined in popular consciousness.
 In late March 1943, the RAF 617 Squadron was formed under great secrecy at RAF Scampton, for the specific purpose of attacking the dams.
 Led by 24-year-old Wing Commander Guy Gibson, the squadron was made up of aircrew from Britain, Canada, Australia, New Zealand and the USA.
 Over 100 aircrew, aboard 19 Lancaster bombers, would eventually carry out the famous raids.
 One of the young men selected to take part in the crew was 21-year-old George ‘Johnny’ Johnson, who had been trained as a specialist bomb aimer.
-Now 97-years-old, he is the last surviving Dambuster.
-In this fascinating interview, Dan Snow meets with Johnny Johnson to hear about the extraordinary events in the led up to the raid, and about how his life was altered by the events of those fateful nights in May 1943.
+He was the last surviving Dambuster until his death, aged 101, on 7 December 2022.
+In this fascinating interview, Dan Snow meets with Johnny Johnson to hear about the extraordinary events in the lead up to the raid, and about how his life was altered by the events of those fateful nights in May 1943.